-Microbix seeks to earn a profit on the sale of its Antigens & QAPs, which is a major source of funding for its research and development activities.
+Microbix seeks to earn a profit on the sale of its Antigens, QAPs and DxTM, which are a major source of funding for its research and development activities.
 The Company believes that cash generated from operations is sufficient to meet normal operating and capital requirements.
-However, the Company may need to raise additional funds, from time to time for several reasons including, to expand production capacity, to advance its current research and development programs, to support various collaboration initiatives with third parties, to underwrite the cost of filing, prosecuting and enforcing patents and other intellectual property rights, to invest in acquisitions, new technologies and new market developments.
+However, the Company may need to raise additional funds, from time to time for several reasons including, to expand production capacity, to advance its current research and development programs, to support various collaboration initiatives with third parties, to underwrite the cost of filing, prosecuting and enforcing patents and other intellectual property rights, to invest in acquisitions, new technologies, manufacturing automation, and new market developments.
 Additional financing may not be available, and even if available, may not be offered on acceptable terms.